qiushiyan/qiushiyan.dev/content/posts/dynamic-rmd-quarto/index.md

 It you are using Quarto with a different engine than `knitr`, I found no similar construct as `knitr::knit_child`.
-Although Quarto offers a native [variables](https://quarto.org/docs/authoring/variables.html) mechanism for reading values from configuration files, it’s more suitable for static data shared across many documents.
+Although Quarto offers a native [variables](https://quarto.org/docs/authoring/variables.html) mechanism for reading values from configuration files, it’s intended for static data that should be shared across multiple documents.
 It also suffers the same problem as `knitr::knit_expand` that you are limited to whatever data structure that is supported by YAML.